The Construction Markup Stage is based on a Layer system to give you finite control over the order overlapping objects are stacked.

 Mirror Vertically: The selected object will be mirrored vertically.

 NOTE: Only Markup Layers can be Grouped, Ungrouped and Mirrored.

 Matching: Pressing this button will select all objects in the design that match the currently selected object.

 Union: Selected overlapping shapes will be joined together.
 The shapes will become a single shape.

-Reset Object: Pressing this button will reset the size and orientation of an object that has been rotated or scaled.
-This will undo all changes and set the object back to its original orientation.
+Reset: Pressing this button will reset an object that has been rotated/ scaled.
+This will undo all changes and set the object back to default.